ftasbasi/Simple-HTTP-Server-with-AWS-S3/README.md

 Technologies : Amazon S3, ECS, ECR, Fargate, Docker

+It is a HTTP Server Application using AWS S3 as a storage service.
+Dockerization is placed in ECR.

 In this application three tasks are implemented as following:

 1) GET /picus/list: This endpoint returns objects on the S3 bucket.